Alluxio/alluxio/docs/en/Overview.md

 Alluxio unifes the data stored in these different storage systems, presenting unified client APIs and a global namespace to its upper layer data driven applications.

-The Alluxio project originated from [AMPLab at UC Berkeley](https://amplab.cs.berkeley.edu/software/) (see [papers](https://www.alluxio.org/resources/white-papers)) as the data layer of the Berkeley Data Analytics Stack ([BDAS](https://amplab.cs.berkeley.edu/bdas/)).
+The Alluxio project originated from [the UC Berkeley AMPLab](https://amplab.cs.berkeley.edu/software/) (see [papers](https://www.alluxio.org/resources/white-papers)) as the data access layer of the Berkeley Data Analytics Stack ([BDAS](https://amplab.cs.berkeley.edu/bdas/)).
 It is open source under [Apache License 2.0](https://github.com/alluxio/alluxio/blob/master/LICENSE).
 Alluxio is one of the fastest growing open source projects that has attracted more than [900 contributors](https://github.com/alluxio/alluxio/graphs/contributors) from over 200 institutions including